 To export:

-icon next to the interface To import:
+Download icon next to the interface

 Import constraints

-and browse for one or more files and then start the import.
-The import is successful if:
+Add file and browse for one or more files and then start the import.

-are specified as integers and the values of constraintViolationActionCode
+thresholdAbsolute are specified as integers and the values of constraintViolationActionCode are specified as string.{info} The values for

-are always updated with the values from the import file, regardless the fact that someone has made changes to these settings manually.
+thresholdAbsoluteandconstraintViolationActionCodeare always updated with the values from the import file, regardless the fact that someone has made changes to these settings manually.
 In other words, we do not check on lost updates.

 Constraints settings can be configured specific for a delivery agreement.
 For example, if the threshold setting for a constraint delivered by Tenant A is different than for Tenant B. These settings will overrule the constraints settings at the interface level.